 Finally, I examine the relationship between the characteristics of directors on committees and REIT performance.
 I find that directors with real estate expertise are allocated to audit, nominating/corporate governance, and investment committees which improves performance while members with real estate expertise on compensation and finance committees negatively affect performance.
 I also find that the presence of outside directors on advisory committees hurts performance.
-Directors with long tenure on compensation and nominating/corporate governance while the presence of women directors on these committees increases performance.
+Directors with long tenure on compensation and nominating/corporate governance committees, which are both monitoring committees, also hurt performance while the presence of women directors on these committees increases performance.
 Overall, these results suggest there is an optimal composition for REIT committees.